urbanjost/M_intrinsics/README.md

 is in the searchpath (among other ways, append the man/ pathname to the environment variable MANPATH -see man(1) for more information).

-Because their are name collisions with the Fortran procedures and other languages you may want to customize your .vimrc file to use a custom script or command when editing Fortran files.
+Because there are name collisions with the Fortran procedures and other languages you may want to customize your .vimrc file to use a custom script or command when editing Fortran files.
 Just as an example, create a little Fortran file called "test.f90" and try: